yiisoft/rbac-cycle-db/README.md

 );
 $config = new MigrationConfig([
     'directory' => $directories[0],
-    // "vendorDirectories" are specified because "directory" option doesn't support multiple directories.
-In the end, it
+    // "vendorDirectories" are specified because the "directory" option doesn't support multiple directories.
+In the end,
-    // makes no difference, because they all will be merged into single array.
+    // it makes no difference because they all will be merged into a single array.
     'vendorDirectories' => $directories[1] ?? [],
     'table' => 'cycle_migration',
     'safe' => true,